MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/prepare-a-non-routable-domain-for-directory-synchronization.md

     Alternately you can bulk update the UPN suffixes [You can also use Windows PowerShell to change the UPN suffix for all users](prepare-a-non-routable-domain-for-directory-synchronization.md#BK_Posh).

-### You can also use Windows PowerShell to change the UPN suffix for all users
+### **You can also use Windows PowerShell to change the UPN suffix for all users**

 If you have a lot of users to update, it is easier to use Windows PowerShell.
 The following example uses the cmdlets [Get-ADUser](https://go.microsoft.com/fwlink/p/?LinkId=624312) and [Set-ADUser](https://go.microsoft.com/fwlink/p/?LinkId=624313) to change all contoso.local suffixes to contoso.com.

-See [Active Directory Windows PowerShell module](https://go.microsoft.com/fwlink/p/?LinkId=624314) to learn more about using Windows PowerShell in Active Directory.

-- Run the following Windows PowerShell commands to update all contoso.local suffixes to contoso.com:
+Run the following Windows PowerShell commands to update all contoso.local suffixes to contoso.com:

   ```
   $LocalUsers = Get-ADUser -Filter {UserPrincipalName -like '*contoso.local'} -Properties userPrincipalName -ResultSetSize $null